krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Since the ideas here emerged from the software world, let’s begin with a
 mundane, but familiar example: task work in a software team.

-By looking closely at how we reason about tasks, we can see how a subtle shift
-to a presence-centered perspective changes not just what we observe, but what
-we measure, and thus can reason about.
+By looking closely at how we reason about tasks, we can see how a subtle shift from an event-centered to a presence-centered perspective changes not just what we observe, but what we measure, and thus can reason about.

 We usually reason about task work using *events* and *snapshots* of the state
 of a process in time.
 A task “starts” when it enters development, and
 “finishes” when it’s marked complete.
-We track "cycle time" by measuring the
-elapsed time between events, "throughput" by counting finish events, and
-"work-in-process" by counting tasks that have started but not yet finished.
+We track "cycle time" by measuring the elapsed time between events, "throughput" by counting finish events, and " work-in-process" by counting tasks that have started but not yet finished.

-When we look at a Kanban board, we see a point-in-time snapshot of where tasks
-are at that moment—but not how they got there.
-And by the time we read a
-summary report of how many tasks were finished and how long they took to go through the process on average, much of the history of the system that produced those measurements has been lost.
+When we look at a Kanban board, we see a point-in-time snapshot of where tasks are at that moment—but not how they got there.
+And by the time we read a summary report of how many tasks were finished and how long they took to go through the process on average, much of the history of the system that produced those measurements has been lost.
 That makes it hard to reason about *why* those measurements are the way they are.

-In complex knowledge work, each task often has a distinct history—different
+In software development, each task often has a distinct history—different
 from other tasks present at the same time.
 Losing history makes it hard to
-reason about their interactions and how they impact the global behavior of the
+reason about the interactions between tasks and how they impact the global behavior of the process.
-process.

 This problem is not unique to task work.
-Similar problems exist in almost all areas of business analysis that rely primarily on descriptive statistics as the primary measurement tool for analyzing system behavior.
+Similar problems exist in almost all areas of business analysis that rely primarily on event models and descriptive statistics derived from events as the primary measurement tool for analyzing system behavior.

 We are reduced to trying to make inferences from local descriptive
 statistics —things like cycle times, throughput, and work-in-process levels-